genesiscommunitysuccess/docs/docs/front-end-reference/design-systems/rapid.md

     );
 ```

-## Add Element to HTML
+## Adding elements to HTML

-Once you've registered the components as shown above, they are now available for use in your document (or template).
+Once you've registered the components, they are  available for use in your document (or template).
-Just use the new elements like any other HTML element:
+You can use the new elements like any other HTML element:

 ```html
 <zero-button>Hello World</zero-button>
 ```

-With the provider custom element registered, you can also declaratively set design system properties for specific child
+With the provider custom element registered, you can also declaratively set design-system properties for specific child
-nodes, and you and deeply nest these however you like.
-Components will use token values from their nearest design system
-provider ancestor, or programmatically set values.
+nodes, and you can deeply nest these in any way you like.
+Components will use token values from their nearest design-system provider ancestor, or from programmatically set values.

 ```html
 <zero-button>Small Button</zero-button>